Arthritis in Pets

 Make Rush Animal Care Clinic Your Veterinarian in Johnston, IA

 Dr. Rush and the team at Rush Animal Care Clinic use their many years of experience with animals to provide the highest quality veterinary care for their patients in Johnson, IA and surrounding communities.
-We offer many services, including wellness exams, vaccinations, preventative care, dental care, cold laser therapy, boarding, and grooming.
+We offer many services, including wellness exams, vaccinations, preventative care, dental care, cold laser therapy, boarding.
 Call Rush Animal Care Clinic today at (515) 270-2240 for an appointment to learn about current treatments for arthritis that can help your pet’s mobility.